openshift/openshift-origin-design/designs/administrator/olm/operand-form-yaml-switching/index.md

 ## Editing Operands in Admin Console

 ![Operand edit YAML](img/2-2-editOperand-yaml.png)
-- Editing an operand still occurs in the **YAML** tab in the details view, though now the view switching interaction is present in the tab as well.
+- Editing an operand still occurs in the **YAML** tab in the details view of the operand, though now the view switching interaction is present in the tab as well.
 - The user can freely switch between the two views and **Save**, **Reload**, and **Cancel** as needed.
 - The YAML view is defaulted to to remain consistant with existing user expectations, and allow for easy reference of YAML that might not be reflected in the form view (Statuses, etc.)